Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Numerical study

-where $\frefsoln$ is the reference solution.
-In the same way, we access the errors of the SGM through~\eqref{eq:error_define} with $\frbsfemsoln$ replaced by $\fsfemsoln$.
+where $\frefsoln$ is the reference solution with the mesh size $h$ in the physical domain.
+It is important to note that the reference solution varies with different mesh sizes.
+Similarly, we access the errors of the SGM using~\eqref{eq:error_define}, with $\frbsfemsoln$ replaced by $\fsfemsoln$.
 In this test problem, we use the approximation $\fsfemsoln(\pv,\sv)$ obtained by the stochastic Galerkin method with gPC order $p=6$ as the reference solution.
-The reference solution is solved by the preconditioned conjugate gradients method (PCG) with mean based preconditioner and tolerance~$10^{-7}$.
+The reference solution is computed using the PCG with a mean based preconditioner and a tolerance of~$10^{-7}$.

+Table~\ref{tab:test1c} presents the relative errors of the mean and variance functions for RBSGM.
+In addition, we provide the relative errors of the SGM in parentheses for comparison.
+The table reveals that the relative errors of the mean and variance functions in RBSGM are comparable to those in the SGM.
+It is worth noting that, in the adaptive procedure, we solve the reduced basis linear system~\eqref{eq:rbsgeq} using the PCG with a tolerance of $10^{-7}$.
+This tolerance value is smaller than $\tol$ used in this test problem.
+Meanwhile, since we increase the number of reduced basis functions by a multiple of $\mathtt{ns}=15$ during each adaptive iteration in Algorithm~\ref{alg:RBGM}, the number of reduced basis functions determined by the adaptive procedure may be slightly larger than that required.
+As a result, RBSGM outperforms SGM in terms of accuracy for many cases in this test problem.

+In Table~\ref{tab:test1c}, our main focus is to compare the errors between the reduced solution (solution of RBSGM) and the full solution (solution of SGM).
+The relative errors, as defined in~\eqref{eq:error_define}, primarily reflect the accuracy of the stochastic approximation.
+To further examine the overall errors, we define the overall relative errors of the mean and variance functions as follows:

+where $\ofrefsoln$ represents the reference solution obtained by the SGM with a gPC order of $p=6$, a mesh size $\Nx = 257^2$ in the physical domain, and a tolerance of $10^{-7}$ in PCG.
+Similarly, we assess the overall errors of the SGM using~\eqref{eq:overallerror_define}, with $\frbsfemsoln$ replaced by $\fsfemsoln$.

-Table~\ref{tab:test1c} shows the relative errors of mean and variance function for RBSGM.
-In the brackets, we also give the relative errors of SGM for comparison.
-It can be seen from the table that the relative errors of mean and variance function for RBSGM are similar as that of the SGM.
+Table~\ref{tab:test1d} presents the overall relative errors of the mean and variance functions for RBSGM.
+In addition, we provide the relative errors of the SGM in parentheses for comparison.
+The table reveals that the overall relative errors of the mean and variance functions in RBSGM are comparable to those in the SGM.
+It is evident that the overall relative errors decrease as the resolution of the physical space increases.
+Furthermore, it is worth noting that the overall relative errors for $\tol=10^{-4}$ coincide with the errors for $\tol=10^{-5}$ with an accuracy of at least $6$ digits.
+This observation suggests that $\tol=10^{-4}$ can provide a satisfactory level of accuracy, while decreasing the tolerance for PCG further would not lead to a significant increase in the overall accuracy.